-—Antenna Polarization Capability field format
+—Antenna Polarization Capability subelement format

-The Number of DMG Antennas subfield defines the combined total number of RX and TX antennas of an EDMG STA.
+The Number of DMG Antennas field defines the combined total number of RX and TX antennas of an EDMG STA.

-A Polarization Capability subfield is present for as many DMG antennas as indicated by the value of the Number of DMG Antennas subfield.
-Each Polarization Capability i subfield, 0 ≤ i ≤ N, describes the polarization characteristics of the DMG antenna that is identified by index i.
-Each Polarization Capability i subfield is defined in Figure 36.
+A Polarization Capability field is present for as many DMG antennas as indicated by the value of the Number of DMG Antennas field.
+Each Polarization Capability i field, 0 ≤ i ≤ N, describes the polarization characteristics of the DMG antenna that is identified by index i.
+Each Polarization Capability i field is defined in Figure 36.